Character varieties of a transitioning Coxeter 4-orbifold: Reflections and cusp groups in HP geometry

 Let us now discuss the properties of flexibility and rigidity of cusp representations for half-pipe geometry, similarly to what we did for hyperbolic and AdS geometry in Section \ref{sec:cusp_rigidity}.
 The statements will be completely analogous, but the proofs simpler than their AdS (and hyperbolic) counterparts above.

 The definitions of cusp groups and collapsed cusp groups are parallel to the AdS case:

-\begin{defi}[Cusp groups for $\HP^3$] The image of a representation of $\Gamma_{\mathrm{rect}}$ into $G_{\HP^3}$ is called: \begin{itemize} \item a \emph{cusp group} if the four generators are sent to reflections in four distinct planes which share the same point in $\partial\HP^n$; \item a \emph{collapsed cusp group} if the four generators are sent to reflections along three distinct planes, two degenerate and one non-degenerate, which share the same point in $\partial\HP^n$. \end{itemize} \end{defi}
+\begin{defi}[Cusp groups for $\HP^3$] The image of a representation of $\Gamma_{\mathrm{rect}}$ into $G_{\HP^3}$ is called: \begin{itemize} \item a \emph{cusp group} if the four generators are sent to reflections in four distinct planes {asymptotic to a common} point in $\partial\HP^3$; \item a \emph{collapsed cusp group} if the four generators are sent to reflections along three distinct planes, two degenerate and one non-degenerate, {asymptotic to a common} point in $\partial\HP^3$. \end{itemize} \end{defi}

 It follows from the discussion of the previous section that a cusp group representation must necessarily map two generators corresponding to opposite sides of the rectangle to reflections in degenerate hyperplanes, and the other two generators to reflections in non-degenerate hyperplanes.